tomcomtang/unblock-game-collection/README.md

 ## Deployment Options

 ### Quick Access (Recommended for Beginners)
-If you're new to programming or prefer a simpler approach, you can directly visit our [pre-built game collection](https://edgeone.ai/pages/games-unblocked?source=tomchild) to preview and deploy games with just one click.
-This is the easiest way to get started!
+If you're new to programming or prefer a simpler approach, you can visit the [pre-built game collection](https://edgeone.ai/pages/games-unblocked?source=tomchild).
+This page provides two options:
+- Direct access to already deployed games
+- One-click deployment buttons for instant access

+This is the easiest way to get started without any technical knowledge!

 ### Self-Deployment (For Learning)
 If you want to learn how to deploy games yourself and gain the ability to deploy other GitHub open-source games, you can follow the deployment guide below.
 This knowledge will help you understand the deployment process and enable you to deploy any GitHub game project in the future.